austinmama/vsrx/readiness.md

 ### Not Ready
 {: #status-not-ready}

 Your vSRX is not ready to perform the task in question.
-This could occur because of several reasons.
+This might occur because of several reasons.
 Either a readiness check error occurred, or the readiness check did not complete fast enough, and timed out.

-Error messages for the issues found during the readiness check display next to the module.
-Click on the error codes to get more information on each error.
+Error messages for the issues that are found during the readiness check display next to the module.
+Click the error codes to get more information on each error.
 Alternatively, you can find information about each error in the topic [Understanding readiness errors](/docs/vsrx?topic=vsrx-readiness-errors).

 ### Running
 {: #status-running}

-The readiness check is currently running on your vSRX, and has not currently encountered any errors.
+The readiness check is running on your vSRX, and has not currently encountered any errors.

 ### Incomplete
 {: #status-incomplete}